Goyet Caves: Human habitation

+Neanderthal habitation

 Neanderthal habitation of the caves dates back to the Middle Paleolithic.
 Occasional Neanderthal occupation begins 120,000 years ago and ends after 40,000 years ago.

 Between 45,500 and 40,500 years ago Neanderthals lived in the Troisième Caverne, where 99 bones were discovered, that belong to at least five individuals.
 This represents the largest collection of Neanderthal fossils in Northern Europe.
-The condition of the fossils suggests cannibalism.
+The condition of the fossils strongly suggests cannibalism.
 The bodies are skinned and filleted, the bones show cut marks and were cracked to extract the marrow.
+Reindeer remains from the site have the same types of butcher marks.

 In 2018, researchers succeeded in extracting nuclear DNA from Goyet Q56-1, a right femur from a Neanderthal directly dated to around 43,000-42,080 BP.
 DNA analysis reveals that Goyet Q56-1 was female.
 Compared to other Neanderthals for which nuclear DNA has been extracted, Goyet Q56-1 is genetically closest to Spy94a from Spy Cave and groups closest with other Late European Neanderthals.

+Homo sapiens occupation

 Homo sapiens occupation began around 35,000 years ago.

-Goyet accounts for fossils of European populations from different junctures, including fossils that are among the earliest branch of modern Europeans (ca. 35,000 BP).
+Fossils from different European populations are found in Goyet Cave, including some that represent the earliest branch of modern Europeans (ca. 35,000 BP).
 Their damaged but readable DNA has been used in studies of the origin and migration of European ice age populations.
-Based on mitochondrial DNA of five local fossils it was concluded that the first modern Europeans have arrived directly from Africa without a detour via Asia.
+Based on mitochondrial DNA of five local fossils it was concluded that the first modern Europeans arrived directly from Africa without a detour via Asia.
 The 35,000 year old humerus of a man from Goyet has been associated with the Aurignacian culture.
 Shortly thereafter, the population associated with this culture was ousted by a genetically distinct Gravettian rural population (from 34,000 BP), but around 25,000 BP descendants reappear in Spain in the context of Magdalenian culture.
-After 19,000 years ago the population begins to spread all over Europe.
 The extent to which Neanderthals and Homo sapiens have lived together at Goyet is still under investigation.

-In 1998, the bones of a twelve year old child was found in a crevice.
+In 1998, the bones of a twelve-year-old child was found in a crevice.
 The cavern was subsequently named the Salle de l'Enfant.
 The remains are 5,000 years old and are interpreted as representing a grave.
 Other cultural type elements such as perforated tubes that were perhaps used as flutes, indicate that the caves continued to be inhabited during the late Neolithic.
 An even younger object discovered in Goyet, attributed to the Iron Age (around 500 BCE), is a knife made from a human rib.